From Green Day to Bad Bunny — meet the stars set to take the stage at Super Bowl 2026

 The Grammy-winning rock band will serve as the hometown act at this year’s Super Bowl, performing a special tribute during the opening ceremony.

-Comprised of Billie Joe Armstrong, Mike Dirnt and Tré Cool, Green Day is expected to perform a handful of its best-known songs in a celebration of six decades of Super Bowl history.
-Previous MVP’s from football’s biggest game will be welcomed onto the field during the performance.
+Comprised of Billie Joe Armstrong, Mike Dirnt and Tré Cool, Green Day is expected to perform a handful of their best-known songs in a celebration of six decades of Super Bowl history.
+Previous MVPs from football’s biggest game will be welcomed onto the field during the performance.

 “We are super hyped to open Super Bowl 60 right in our backyard!” lead singer Armstrong said.
 “We are honored to welcome the MVPs who’ve shaped the game and open the night for fans all over the world.
 Let’s have fun!
 Let’s get loud!”